 We are providing the most reliable and accurate NCERT Solutions for Class 6 English Unit 1 – Who Did Patrick’s Homework? at BYJU’S. These solutions will help students to prepare well and face the English exam with full confidence.
 The NCERT Solutions of Class 6 English have been solved by our subject-matter experts to provide the best-in-class solutions for Class 6 students.

 The story, “Who Did Patrick’s Homework?” is about a boy, Patrick who hates doing homework.
-He was interested in sports activities instead.
+He is interested in sports activities instead.
 One day, he saves an elf from the claws of his cat.
 Out of gratitude, the little man promises to grant a wish and Patrick asks him to do all his homework until the end of the semester.
 The elf asks for his help while doing the homework.
-In the end, it shows how Patrick gets involved in his studies in due course of time and scores well in his exams.
+In the end, it demonstrates how Patrick gets involved in his studies in due course of time and scores well in his exams.

 You can download these NCERT Solutions for Class 6 English in PDF format through the links provided.